Getting Started with SkyCiv Structural 3D (S3D)

 1. What does it do?

 SkyCiv Structural 3D (S3D) is a 3D structural analysis and design software that allows users to model and analyse.
 It is extremely powerful, but has a really intuitive interface, so it takes a little exploring to find your way around all the functionality.
-The software is a full FEA software that can perform linear analysis, P-delta, buckling, cable and plate analysis, dynamic frequency, and response spectrum analysis.
+The software is a full Finite Element Analysis (FEA) software that can perform linear analysis, P-delta, buckling, cable and plate analysis, dynamic frequency, and response spectrum analysis.
 It is fully integrated with design modules that allow you to design steel members, concrete members, connections, foundations and supports libraries of load combinations as per the US, Australia, UK, Europe and Canada.

-The first thing to note, is with all SkyCiv software there is nothing to download – it is completely online and accessed via your web browser and is optimized for use in Chrome or FireFox.
+The first thing to note, SkyCiv software does not require anything to download – it is completely online and accessed via your web browser and is optimized for use in Chrome or FireFox.
 To launch the software simply login to your SkyCiv account and click Launch under the Structural 3D tile or under S3D on the left menu.

 3. General Workflow

 As with most Structural Engineering software, the process is usually quite similar.
-The user will model the structure, apply forces, analyse the results then design.
+The user will need to model the structure, apply forces, analyse the results, then design.
 To make it easier to find your way around, we have broken up the software documentation into these steps:

 Step 1 – Modelling the Structure